2025 update! Changes to permitted development rights.

-Permitted development rights have changed in 2024 for a barn conversion into a dwelling.
+Permitted development rights changed in 2024 for an agricultural barn conversion into a dwelling.
+Other use classes (eg commercial or storage, have different permitted development rules).

 For those wanting to convert into only one dwelling or dwellings larger than 150m2, there is a transition period until May 2025 whereby you can still apply under the old rules, but not a mixture of both.